10 Steps for Managing Change in Your Business

-- Change should only be considered when the benefits clearly have advantages over the obstacles or the consequences eliminate alternatives.
+- Change should only be considered when the benefits clearly have advantages over the obstacles, or the consequences eliminate alternatives.

 - Establish a communication strategy that keeps everyone aware of the change schedule, current issues, and progress.

-- Insist on 2-way communication.
+- Insist on two-way communication.

-- Give people an opportunity to ask questions, provide new information, or raise objections—there will be objections whether you ask or not, better to get them up front!
+- Give people an opportunity to ask questions, provide new information, or raise objections.
+There will be objections whether you ask or not, better to get them up front!